Want to support our services?

 We will review both assessment and treatment issues, providers, settings, and the level of empirical validation of methods.
 We will examine how to differentiate types of referral issues and when behavioral methods are primary, augmentative, deficit versus problem based, and direct service versus consultative.
 We will understand the fundamentals of a behavioral intervention program as well as concerns and criticisms.
 The goal is to understand the importance of these methods for an autism population, recognize what are appropriate referral questions and to whom, and recognize elements of a sound program application.

-Come join us for this virtual and affordable continuing education opportunity at the Hope and Healing Center & Institute.
+Come join us for this educational webinar and continuing education opportunity at the Hope and Healing Center & Institute.
 Register today for event access.

 About the Speaker

 Peter is a Philadelphia native who got to Texas as soon as he could.
 He received his PhD from the University of Texas at Austin, and provides clinical and forensic services which include assessment, therapy, and consultation.
 Forensic assessment services includes mental health evaluations (family and criminal courts), independent educational evaluations, custody evaluations as well as evaluations for establishing guardianship.